billspat/ewxpwsdb/README.md

 The DAVIS api is also a little slow and will only allow getting data for 24 at a time

+## Installing a test package

+If you would to test how this package would install using pip, you can do the following

+from the top directory:

+1. poetry build
+2. pip install -e .

+Then the CLI described below can be used on your system without starting Poetry first

 ## Using the CLI

 There is a command line interface for working with the database and APIs using the terminal/command.exe.